How to DIY Easy Robin's Eggs

 Every year I anticipate Spring.
 The warmer weather, extra hour of daylight and new growth excite and motivate me.
 I do a little bit of cleaning, and a lot of crafting and decor-moving-around-ing!

 While I love wreaths, I'm not crazy about the high price tag, so I'm always determined to make my own unique ones.
 And when I spotted these large paper mache eggs at Hobby Lobby, I knew they would look great in the grapevine wreath I'd bought at Target.
+Of course, you could use small craft eggs and create an Easter Egg Wreath like this one.

 spray paint

-It takes several light coats to completely cover these eggs, because they obviously don't have a flat surface and tend to roll around on you.
+It takes several light coats to completely cover these eggs if you're spraying them, because they obviously don't have a flat surface and tend to roll around on you.
 My tip is to keep them together, as you see above.
 Spray paint all the eggs as one surface, then once dry, roll them all and prop them against one another again and repeat until all sides are coated.
-Once you have covered the eggs to your satisfaction, and the paint is dry it's time to create the spots that are common in robin's eggs.

 I used an old toothbrush and some brown acrylic paint and flicked my thumb along the toothbrush to spray the paint onto the eggs.
+You'll want to do this part outside or protect your work surface as it can get a little messy.

 add painted flecks